Agent215/ScraperOnFlask/README.md

 # ScraperOnFlask
-a simple web scraper that logs in to temple university's Dars and scrapes data. runs on flask, uses selenium and beautiful soup
+A simple web scraper that logs in to Temple University. <br>
+Then it scrapes all the courses taken. <br>
+Runs on flask, uses selenium and beautiful soup.

 ## build instructions